Production Stage Manager

 Nan has designed costumes for theatre, film, television, opera and dance.
 At the Court Theatre, she has designed Glass Menagerie, The Piano, Travels with My Aunt, Celimene and the Cardinal and The Misanthrope at the Court Theatre.
 At Steppenwolf Theatre she has designed costume for Clybourne Park, Who's Afraid of Virginia Woolf?, American Buffalo, Glengarry Glen Ross, Top Dog Underdog, The Dresser, among many others Other Chicago credits include Chicago Shakespeare Theatre, the Goodman Theatre and Writers’ Theatre.
 Regional credits include costume designs at Oregon Shakespeare Festival, Seattle Repertory Theatre, McCarter Theatre, Kansas City Repertory Theatre, Alliance Theatre, Hartford Stage Company, Dallas Theatre Center, the Alley in Houston, American Repertory Theatre Public Theatre, ACT Seattle, Manhattan Theatre Club, and The Kennedy Center She was the original costume designer for the American premier of Glengarry Glen Ross at the Goodman Theatre and she also did the original Broadway and tour productions of Glengarry Glen Ross and Speed the Plow.
 Ms Cibula-Jenkins is a recipient of the Michael Merritt Award for Design and Collaboration, and she has also been a recipient of the Hollywood Dramalogue Critics Award and the Joseph Jefferson Award for Costume Design.
 She is the head of the Costume Design program at The Theatre School at DePaul University in Chicago.

-KEITH PARHAM Court Theatre: An Iliad, Angels in America, and Proof.
-New York: Hit the Wall, Tribes, Mistakes Were Made, and Red Light Winter (Barrow Street Theatre); Through the Yellow Hour (Rattlestick Theatre); Stop the Virgens (Karen O at St. Ann’s Warehouse); Ivanov, Three Sisters (Classic Stage Company); A Minister’s Wife (Lincoln Center Theater); Adding Machine (Minetta Lane); Crime and Punishment, Sunset Limited (59E59).
-Chicago: The Silent Language, The Dumb Waiter, Fulton Street Sessions, Baal (TUTA Theatre, Company Member); Teddy Ferrara, Sweet Bird of Youth, Red, Mary, The Seagull (Goodman); The Birthday Party, Time Stands Still, Sunset Limited, Red Light Winter (Steppenwolf).
+KEITH PARHAM Court Theatre: Tartuffe, The Misanthrope, Proof, Angels in America I and II, An Iliad.
+New York: The Model Apartment (Primary Stages); Through the Yellow Hour (Rattelstick Theater); Tribes, Mistakes Were Made, and Red Light Winter (Barrow Street Theatre); Stop the Virgens (Karen O at St. Ann's Warehouse); Ivanov, Three Sisters (CSC); A Minister's Wife (Lincoln Center Theatre); Adding Machine (Minetta Lane); Crime and Punishment, Sunset Limited (59E59).
 International: Stop the Virgens (Sydney Opera House); Homebody/Kabul (National Theatre of Belgrade, Serbia).
-Also, Arena Stage, The Alley Theatre, Mark Taper Forum, Trinity Repertory, Shakespeare on the Sound, and Chicago Opera Theatre among others.
+REGIONAL: The Dumb Waiter, Fulton Street Sessions, Baal (TUTA Theatre, Company Member); Teddy Ferrara, Sweet Bird of Youth, Red, Mary, The Seagull (Goodman Theatre); The Birthday Party, Time Stands Still, Sunset Limited, Red Light Winter (Steppenwolf).
+Arena Stage, The Alley Theatre, The Milwaukee Repertory, Trinity Repertory, Shakespeare on the Sound, American Player's Theatre, Actors Theatre of Louisville, Northlight Theatre, Writers' Theatre, Lookingglass Theatre, Chicago Opera Theatre, and TUTA Theatre West among others.
 Awards: Obie, Lortel, Afterdark, and Michael Maggio.

-DREW DIR is the Resident Dramaturg at Court Theatre, where he oversees dramaturgy and literary management.
+DREW DIR is the Resident Artist at Court Theatre, where he oversees dramaturgy and literary management.
 Production highlights include Orlando, The Comedy of Errors, Ma Rainey’s Black Bottom, The Illusion, Porgy and Bess, An Iliad, and Angels in America.
-Drew is also the cofounder of Manual Cinema, a Chicago-based shadow puppetry company, whose productions include The Ballad of Lula Del Ray, FJORDS, and Ada/Ava.
-Drew holds an MA in Text and Performance Studies from King’s College London and the Royal Academy of Dramatic Art.
-For the past three years, Drew has been a lecturer in Theater and Performance Studies at the University of Chicago, where he co-teaches History and Theory of Drama with Professor David Bevington.
+He is also co-Artistic Director of Manual Cinema, a Chicago-based shadow puppetry company, whose productions include Ada/Ava and Lula del Ray.
+Drew is a lecturer in Theater and Performance Studies at the University of Chicago, where he co-teaches History and Theory of Drama with Professor David Bevington.

 AMBER JOHNSON is very excited to be back at Court Theatre this season.
 Court credits include Angels in America, Spunk, Comedy of Errors, and Three Tall Women.
 Other Chicago stage management credits: A Girl With Sun in Her Eyes (Pine Box Theatre), The Colored Museum (Congo Square Theatre Co.), The MLK Project (Writers’ Theatre), Jersey Boys (Sub SM, Broadway in Chicago), It’s a Wonderful Life: Live at the Biograph!
 (American Blues Theatre), Dreamlandia, La Posada Magica (Teatro Vista), Three Sisters (Strawdog Theatre Co.), As Much As You Can, Clouds (Dog & Pony Theatre Company), and Orange Flower Water (Steppenwolf).
 Regional credits include: Williamstown Theatre Festival and Antelope Valley Ballet.
 Amber graduated from the University of Oklahoma with a BFA in Theatre with Stage Management emphasis.
 As always, Boomer Sooner!